genderkit/genderkit/_resources/violence.md

 [Switchboard's Domestic Abuse service](https://www.switchboard.org.uk/what-we-do/domestic-abuse/) is for LGBTQ people affected by domestic abuse.

-[Star Support](https://www.consortium.lgbt/member-directory/star-support/) help to provide access to safe and inclusive accommodation for LGBTIQ+ survivors of domestic and sexual violence.
+[Star Support](https://www.consortium.lgbt/member-directory/star-support/) help to provide access to safe and inclusive accommodation for LGBTQ+ survivors of domestic and sexual violence.

 The [Rape Crisis Scotland helpline](https://www.rapecrisisscotland.org.uk/help-helpline/) is for anyone, whatever their gender, who has been affected by sexual violence, no matter when or how it happened.
 They offer both phone and email support.